Azure/azureml-template/README.md

 }
 ```

 In your repository, navigate to "Settings > Secrets > New Secret".
 Name the secret `AZ_CREDS` and paste the json output from above.
 This is used in the Azure login action in the GitHub Actions.
+If you use a different name for the secret, ensure you change the corresponding names in the `.github/workflow` files.

 ## Contents

-This template is structured for real ML projects.
-You can utilize the structure for automating the entire ML lifecycle on GitHub, using AML for central tracking and scaling up/out.
+You can utilize the structure for automating the entire ML lifecycle on GitHub, using AML for central tracking and scaling up/out on Azure compute.

 |directory|description|
 |-|-|